-Scope: This policy applies to any and all persons living in properties owned by the Harrisonburg Redevelopment and Housing Authority and its affiliates, including without limitations, Franklin Heights, LLC, collectively referred to herein as HRHA.
+Scope: This policy applies to any and all persons living in properties owned by HRHA and its affiliates, including without limitation, Franklin Heights, LLC.

-Purpose: HRHA's policy relating to domestic violence is being amended to include the provisions of the Violence Against Women and Reauthorization Act of 2013 (VAWA 2013).
-VAWA 2013 implemented several key changes relating to housing protections for victims of domestic violence, dating violence, sexual assault, or stalking, which shall be incorporated into the Lease.
+Purpose: HRHA's policy relating to domestic violence is being amended to include updated VAWA provisions, including several key changes relating to housing protections for victims of domestic violence, dating violence, sexual assault, or stalking, including an emergency transfer plan, as applicable, these updates shall be incorporated into the Lease.